KelvesMoura/Get-A-Pet-API-Backend/README.md

-# 🐾 Get A Pet — API & JWT Authentication
+# 🐾 Get A Pet — API - Back-end

 A **RESTful API** built with **Node.js**, **Express**, and **MongoDB (Mongoose)** for a pet-adoption platform.
 Users can register, authenticate, list pets for adoption, schedule visits, and complete adoptions.
 Authentication is fully **stateless and token-based**, combining **bcrypt** for password hashing with **JWT (JSON Web Tokens)** for session verification — no server-side session store is used.
 The API is decoupled from any front-end (CORS-restricted to a single trusted origin) and fully containerized with **Docker**.